 Injured by a Defective Device?
 Contact an Attorney Today!

-If you or a loved one was injured because of a defective medical device, contact the Jacksonville defective medical device lawyers at Hardesty, Tyde, Green & Ashton, P.A.
+If you or a loved one was injured because of a defective medical device, contact the Jacksonville defective medical device lawyers at Hardesty, Tyde, Green, Ashton & Clifton, P.A.
 We are here to hold manufacturers and others in the chain of distribution accountable for supplying dangerous devices.
 We aggressively protect your right to compensation and we are here to support you through the process.

 Call now to schedule your free consultation in one of our convenient Jacksonville law offices.